abigailmwanza/Banking-data-Engineering-/README.md

-# Banking Data Engineering Pipeline
+# Banking Data Engineering Pipeline — Real-Time CDC to Analytics

-> An end-to-end, production-style streaming data pipeline that captures banking transactions in real time, lands them in a data lake, and loads them into a cloud data warehouse for analytics.

-**Pipeline:** `PostgreSQL → Debezium → Kafka → MinIO → Snowflake → dbt → Metabase`
+**Pipeline:** Postgres → Debezium → Kafka → MinIO → Snowflake → dbt → Metabase

+The problem I wanted to solve
+Most banks still run analytics on yesterday's data.
+Fraud teams, compliance officers, and managers wait for overnight batch jobs that finish hours after the events they're meant to investigate.
+I wanted to build the architecture that fixes that the same event-driven pattern fintechs use for sub-minute analytics and run it end-to-end on my own machine.

 **Orchestration:** Apache Airflow

 **Visualization:** Metabase

 ---